 Our job vacancies are advertised on the TES website.
-To download an application form for all college vacancies, please click here.
+To view or download an application form for all college vacancies, please click here.

 Teaching in a sixth form college offers many of the benefits of both the secondary school sector and the Further Education (FE) sector.
 Being an Ofsted Outstanding organisation, Joseph Chamberlain Sixth Form College (JCC) is an exciting, inclusive, dynamic and hugely rewarding place to work.
 Here are just some of the reasons why:

 Compared to secondary school teaching, sixth form teaching requires increased academic subject knowledge, as well as skills in debate and exploration.
 The majority of provision at JCC is Level 3; A-levels and the BTEC Extended Diploma.
 We also offer a number of Level 2 qualifications delivered to post-16 students.
 Our small amount of Level 1 provision is delivered by specialist teachers, as is our Adult Learning provision.